What Does Car Insurance Cover?

 Uninsured and Underinsured Coverage

 You may also choose to include uninsured and underinsured motorist coverage.
-Though it is not legally required in Pennsylvania, we always recommend contacting your insurance provider to add it.
+Though it is not legally required in Pennsylvania, we always recommend uninsured/underinsured coverage.
+If you are hit by an uninsured driver, you can file a claim under your own coverage.
+Additionally, if the at-fault driver does not have enough insurance coverage you can open a claim for additional coverage under your own policy.

 What Are Tort And Limited Tort?